Man in the Iron Mask: Arrest and imprisonment – Pignerol (1669–1681)

-Dauger was arrested by Captain Alexandre de Vauroy, garrison commander of Dunkerque, on 28 July and taken to Pignerol, where he arrived on 24 August.
+Dauger was arrested on 28 July by Captain Alexandre de Vauroy, garrison commander of Dunkerque, and a small escort of three soldiers, who took him to Pignerol, where he arrived on 24 August.
 Evidence has been produced to suggest that the arrest was actually made in Calais and that not even the local governor was informed of the event—Vauroy's absence being explained away by his hunting for Spanish soldiers who had strayed into France via the Spanish Netherlands.
 The first rumours of the prisoner's identity (specifically as a Marshal of France) began to circulate at this point.